None of the cops from the 9th Precinct were happy about the closing of the basement bar next to their station house in the summer of 1980.

-“Yes, I lost the dog and when I told Anna, that’s my girlfriend, she went crazy.”
-Vince drew back his hand and slammed the cue ball with all his strength.
-It flew off the table and rolled down the bar to the door, where his his girlfriend stood with Frank deRocco, who. was holding the puppy in his arms.
+“Yes, I lost the dog and when I told Anna, she went crazy.”
+Al drew back his hand and slammed the cue ball with all his strength.
+It flew off the table and rolled down the bar to the door, where his his girlfriend stood with Frank deRocco, who was holding the puppy in his arms.

 “I find puppy, no thanks to you.”
 She stormed out of Evelyn’s and Vince ran after her, grabbing his jacket on the way.

 He didn’t come back that night or the next Monday, because Hollywood called him to act in a movie.

 I never played anyone else for Mr. Cool.